Glen Powell: 2003–2017: Early work and breakthrough

 Powell's acting career began while working with Antonio Banderas and Sylvester Stallone in Spy Kids 3-D: Game Over.
+In 2005, Powell had a small role as a paperboy in The Wendell Baker Story.
+Speaking about working on that project, Powell shared in 2026: "I remember getting the call to be in that movie and practicing in our cul-de-sac with my mom growing up throwing papers just over and over and over.
+Hundreds of rolled up papers.
+And the feeling of confidence when you step on set knowing that you are going to throw a paper better then anyone else... discipline is the key to my happiness... if I've invested in (the role) properly then I get to just turn off my head and enjoy the ride."
 In 2007, before his first year of college, Powell landed a role in The Great Debaters, directed by and starring Denzel Washington.
 Washington introduced him to agent Ed Limato, who encouraged Powell to move to Los Angeles.
-After moving to the city, Powell stayed with a friend of the family, and he later described struggling during this period to get roles, including failed auditions for Friday Night Lights, Cowboys & Aliens, and The Longest Ride.
-However, he saw some success with small credits in television series, including Into the West, Jack & Bobby, CSI: Miami, NCIS, Without a Trace, Rizzoli & Isles, and The Lying Game.
+After moving to the city, Powell stayed with a friend of the family and he later described struggling during this period to get roles, including failed auditions for Friday Night Lights, Cowboys & Aliens, and The Longest Ride.
+However, he saw some success with small credits in television series, including Into the West, Jack & Bobby, CSI: Miami, NCIS, Without a Trace, Rizzoli & Isles and The Lying Game.
 He also had minor parts in The Dark Knight Rises and Stuck in Love.
 Powell stated that he auditioned multiple times for the role in The Dark Knight Rises and that Christopher Nolan taking a chance on him was a validation as "nothing was going on" in his life at the time.